lzls/Videos/README.md

 Videos
 ======================

-An app lists all the videos from the sdcard (except for the ones not recorded to the system db.), where you can perform such ops as topping, deleting and playing.
+An app lists all the videos from the sdcard (except for the ones not recorded to the system db.) in various order, where you can perform such ops as topping, deleting and playing.
 Also, there are lots of videos from [YouTube](https://m.youtube.com) that you can find to play in the `Online Videos` plate of the application homepage.

+_NOTE:_
+- _Starting from version **2.5-beta01**, the subsequent major code of the project (including new features and security enhancements, etc.) will no longer be open source to prevent the project from being further stolen and simply packaged then put on Google Play for profit purpose.
+It is also for consideration of the possible commercial development of the project in the future._
-_NOTE: if you are satisfied with this application and **only planed to be a user**, it is recommended you download one of the [officially signed installation packages]( https://github.com/lzls/Videos/blob/release/app.json) in order to get support for code hotfix and help me collect crash usages of this app from your device._
+- _If you are satisfied with this application and **only planed to be a user**, it is recommended you download one of the [officially signed installation packages]( https://gitlab.com/lzls/Videos-Server/-/raw/master/app/Android/app.json) in order to get support for code hotfix and help me collect crash usages of this app from your device._

 ## Features
-- Videos are listed and classified by each item for the videos under the same directory or just a standalone file.
+- Videos are listed and classified by each item for the videos under the same directory, all of which can be sorted by their name/date/size in the asc/desc order.
 - Top a recently viewed or favourite video directory or video from the list.
-- Delete all the videos within a directory or a single video file.
-- Rename a video file or make an alias for a video directory.
-- Share a video file to another app.
-- View the details of a video file/directory.
-- Search the videos matching all of the search key words.
+- Search for videos matching all of the search key words，which will be sorted by their relevancy by default.
 - Play a local video from the app list or across from an other app (such as a file manager/explorer).
   Audio files are also permitted in the latter case.
 - Play an online audio/video stream by entering a direct URL or choosing a publicly shared